Borges Fiction

 Everything and Nothing

-Translations by Donald A. Yates, James E. Irby, and Eliot Weinberger.
+Translations by Donald A. Yates, James E. Irby, & Eliot Weinberger

 As with Viking’s Collected Fictions, the release of Everything & Nothing coincided with the Borges Centennial.
 It’s a fairly modest book, collecting some of Borges’ best-known stories and essays.
 Hardly essential, it makes one wonder why New Directions didn’t take the opportunity to publish an updated, revised and expanded version of Labyrinths instead.